Please refer to the AIR Technology Guide for recommendations for experimental design, sample-input amounts, and assay design.

 A7: To determine the optimal input amount for your samples, we recommend testing amplification efficiency using different starting amounts of DNA, e.g. 0.5 µg, 1 µg, 2 µg, 5 µg.
 Some samples such as FFPE blocks, or tumor biopsies contain impurities that inhibit the activity of DNA polymerase, so a maximum of 2 µg is recommended.

-If you have enough input amount, we recommend running samples in triplicates, e.g. using 2×3=6 µg of DNA for each sample to get better quantitative data, as shown in Technology Guide Section 2.1, Fig 9, which shows the number of clonotypes you can obtain from different amounts of input DNA material.
+If you have enough input amount, we recommend running samples in triplicates, e.g. using 2×3=6 µg of DNA for each sample to get better quantitative data, as shown in Technology Guide Section 2.1, Fig. 9, which lists the number of clonotypes you can obtain from different amounts of input DNA material.

-Q8: What is the better choice of starting material for FFPE samples?
+Q8: What is the better choice of starting material for FFPE samples, DNA or RNA?

-A8: In our experience, DNA due to its stability generally provides more robust data with FFPE samples.
-However, RNA can lead to a more sensitive profiling of clonotypes provided that RNA is not significantly degraded.
+A8: In our experience, DNA, due to its stability, generally provides more robust data with FFPE samples.
+However, RNA can lead to a more sensitive profiling of clonotypes provided that the RNA is not significantly degraded.
 For FFPE AIR-RNA profiling, we recommend using RNA with a RIN Score > 5, or RNA with at least 20% of fragments above 300-n.
 For best results, we recommend purifying both RNA and DNA from FFPE samples and running both AIR-RNA and AIR-DNA assays.

 Q9: Can less than 500 ng of DNA be used for the AIR DNA Profiling Kit?

-A9: As shown in Technology Guide Section 2.1, Fig 9, profiling with 500 ng or lower is possible, but the number of detected clonotypes will be reduced.
-Furthermore, only top abundant clonotypes (with a number of clonotype-specific cells more than 10) could be quantitated.
+A9: As shown in Technology Guide Section 2.1, Fig. 9, profiling with 500 ng or lower is possible, but the number of detected clonotypes will be reduced.
+Furthermore, only top abundant clonotypes (with clonotype-specific cells numbering more than 10) could be quantitated.

 Sequencing: